wwwwwwzh/Notes/Brain/BrainThoughts.md

 ### What counts as rememberiing
 what happens when you say you can't remember someone's face waht's the differentce when you can remembre

+### Unstoppable voice/music
+start replaying a favorite music piece in your head and notice that it just keeps going.
+You need to apply a big "force" to divert your attention from it.
+I wonder what physiological data can show when this transition happens.

+## Logic
+### Truth
+What is representation of truth?
+What differentiates it from non truth, levels of truth and feeling of uncertainty

 # Representation
 ##
 ###